materialsproject/MPenv/README.rst

 Part 1 - Install the MPenv code at NERSC and request an environment
 -------------------------------------------------------------------

-1. Log onto ANY NERSC machine, e.g. Hopper or Carver.
-At this stage it doesn't matter which one.
-Let's pick Hopper.
+1. Log into Hopper.
+In theory, Carver should also work, but recent changes at NERSC have caused strange SSL errors in the past so Hopper is probably a better bet.

 2. Type::